maxdemaio/music/src/content/blog/mixing-fundamentals.md

 Reverb adds spatial context, influencing perception of depth in the mix.
 Keep main song elements centered, enhancing focus.
 When panning, consider creating a stage-like atmosphere; for instance, pan a Wurlitzer Modern keyboard slightly left to envision a band on stage.
 Experiment with panning for different keys/synths to achieve a balanced spatial arrangement.

-## Mixing Vocals

-- Apply effects and then level.

-For background vocals, consider adding subtle echoes to create depth.
-Adjust levels accordingly for a harmonious blend within the mix.

 ## Mixing atmospheric and background noise

 You can use automation to have the audio come in and out and not be at just a certain level.
 For example, let’s say we had some background coffee shop chatter in the background.
 You could use automation to make that sound come in and out at a low volume throughout the track.
 This can be done w/ the automation view.
 You’d choose to automate the volume (default) and then click to add a baseline audio level.
 You can click to add different points on the line and drag them around.
 Or you could use “T-Latch” and play the audio section, changing the level as it plays and Logic will auto add the points for you.